 Every year the Social Security and Medicare Boards of Trustees issue reports on the fiscal health of these vital programs.

-The report projects that in 2018 — for the first time since 1982 — the program’s total costs will exceed its total income.
+The report anticipates that in 2020 — for the first time since 1982 — the program’s total costs will exceed its total income.